pleiszenburg/zugbruecke/docs/memsyncprotocol.rst

 	some_string = 'zategahuba'

-The DLL function's definition looks like this:
+The DLL function is defined as follows:

 .. code:: C